Saturday, April 11, 2026: Guest Speaker

 October 1, 2022: An afternoon at the Lanark and District Museum.
 Guest Speaker Ann Graham spoke about “the museum holdings and artifacts” and quizzed on some of the display item’s history.

-May 7, 2022: mini-tour to visit the “Max Sutherland Library” at Tatlock Hall.
+May 7, 2022: mini tour to visit the “Max Sutherland Library” at Tatlock Hall.
 Guest speaker Nancy Jibbs spoke about the history of the hall and its advancements and followed with a guided tour of the library

 April 2, 2022: Guest Speaker Andrew Kercher, Port Huron Museum presented “From Beau Brummell to Skinny Jeans, a 200-

-year Journey Through the History of Men’s Fashions
+year Journey Through the History of Men’s Fashions“

 March 5, 2022: the Council of Beckwith Township is joining us in hosting this afternoon’s event with Guest Speaker Bill

-“Beckwith Township and the Derry early settlers and their families
+Maines whose presentation topic is “Beckwith Township and the Derry Early Settlers and their Families“

-February 5, 2022: Guest speaker Ted Outerbridge will speak about “the History and Mysteries of the Keyhole House” of Smiths Falls
+February 5, 2022: Guest speaker Ted Outerbridge will speak about “The History and Mysteries of the Keyhole House” of Smiths Falls

-December 4, 2021: LCGS members host a Virtual Family Reunion, “the excitement, the anticipation and memories of family holiday traditions
+December 4, 2021: LCGS members host a Virtual Family Reunion, “the excitement, the anticipation, and memories of family holiday traditions

 November 6, 2021: Guest Speaker Diane Miller Duncan will provide insight into how she approaches genealogical research today.
 Her topic is “Beyond Births, Deaths and Marriages”